neon enon noen onen eonn oenn neno enno nneo nneo enno neno none onne nnoe nnoe onne none eonn oenn enon neon onen noen

 Noun

-neonm anim
+neonm animal

-tetra, some fish of genus Paracheirodon
+tetra (any fish of genus Paracheirodon)

 Declension